biojava/biojava.github.io/_wikis/BioJava:GetStarted.md

 But if you can always get the latest release version go to the [download area](Biojava:Download "wikilink").

-You can also integrate BioJava with NetBeans IDE.[To Know folllow this link](To Know folllow this link "wikilink")
+You can also integrate BioJava with NetBeans IDE.[To know folllow this link](To know folllow this link "wikilink")

 Installation
 ------------